typescript-tools/typescript-tools/packages/update-lerna-manifest/readme.md

 with lerna.

-It is recommended to hook this tool automatically into the build process somewhow, before running `lerna bootstrap`.
+It is recommended to hook this tool automatically into the build process somehow, before running `lerna bootstrap`.

 ## Install